 Thank you, Brooke and Sam, for sharing your new home!

 KITCHEN RESOURCES: Custom cabinet doors: Cabinetmaker sourced through contractor.
 Pendant light fixtures: Alibaba.

 POWDER ROOM RESOURCES: Black and white floral wallpaper: Anewall.
 Calacatta Gold Polished floor tiles: Provided by contractor.
-Santa Rosa toilet: Appliances Connection.
+Kohler Santa Rosa toilet: Appliances Connection.
 Sink: American Standard.
-Faucet and shower system: Appliances Connection.
+Moen faucet and shower system: Appliances Connection.
 Mirror: Wayfair.
 Shower door: Appliances Connection.
 Rough-cast black towel bar, tissue holder & robe hook: CB2.
 Lighting fixtures: Home Depot.

 MASTER BATHROOM RESOURCES: Saigon Black Matte Hexagon Field Floor tiles: Sourced through contractor.
 Tub skirt tiles: Pratt & Larson.
 Vanity: decorplanet.com.
-Medicine cabinet: allmodern.
+Medicine cabinet: Allmodern.
 Shower, tub, drain & shower system and faucet: Delta.
-Santa Rosa toilet: Appliances Connection.
+Kohler Santa Rosa toilet: Appliances Connection.
 Towel bar, robe hook & tissue holder: Etsy.
 Lighting fixtures: houzz.com.

 Sweeten handpicks the best general contractors to match each project’s location, budget, scope, and style.
 Follow the blog, Sweeten Stories, for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.